Scaling SATAYO: OSINT Research with Apache Airflow

 In its expanded setup, SATAYO’s architecture consisted of three types of machines:

-SATAYO Robot The Robot machines handled domain-specific, sequential tasks that are typically more complex and computationally intensive.
-Due to the linear execution requirements, these machines relied on an implicit dependency model to process domain-related phases in a predefined order.
+SATAYO Robot: The Robot machines handled domain-specific, sequential tasks that are typically more complex and computationally intensive.
+Due to the linear execution requirements, these machines rely on an implicit dependency model to process domain-related phases in a predefined order.

 These machines rely on a shared SQL database to track client information, domains, and OSINT research activities.
 The database also stores metadata, including the status of each phase or task executed by SATAYO.
 For this modernization we focused on the way tasks are executed by the SATAYO Robot machines.